lidofinance/docs/docs/token-guides/wsteth-bridging-guide.md

 If a dedicated bridge endpoint contract is not deployed behind a proxy (**R-5**), it must provide the capability to set/change the bridge contract instance used.

-### The Lido DAO recognition recommendations by the NEC
+### Lido DAO support recommendations by the NEC

-The recommendations **R-5...R-8** are highly encouraged to follow for the recognition of the bridged wstETH endpoints by the Lido DAO.
+The recommendations **R-5...R-8** are highly encouraged to follow so that the recognition of the bridged wstETH endpoints is supported by the Lido DAO.

-The recommendations starting from **R-9** are also encouraged and may significantly contribute to the likelihood of the Lido DAO recognition.
+The recommendations starting from **R-9** are also encouraged and may significantly contribute to the likelihood of the Lido DAO support.

 #### R-5: Bridging L1 Lido DAO decisions

-A dedicated governance executor contract should be set as an admin the of the L2 endpoint contracts.
+A dedicated governance executor contract should be set as an admin of the L2 endpoint contracts.

 Examples: